Creations’ Results

 Fan theories and hacks, while often hilarious, are brilliant ways the public answers clear story and engineering failures the original creator could never have considered.
 These theories show the consumers have been so affected by the creative work that they decide to produce for themselves.

 Unless a content creator has an alternative form of income, they’ll eventually cash in and sell out.
-This will often include affiliate marketing, selling lower-quality offerings, and a general deterioration in quality.
+This will frequently include affiliate marketing, selling lower-quality offerings, and a general deterioration in quality.